Corynebacterium diphtheriae usually infect the nasopharynx (respiratory diphtheria) or skin (cutaneous diphtheria).

 Pharyngeal diphtheria needs to be considered in patients with nonspecific findings of pharyngitis, cervical adenopathy, and low-grade fever if they also have systemic toxicity plus hoarseness, palatal paralysis, or stridor.
 The appearance of the characteristic membrane suggests the diagnosis.

 Gram stain of the membrane may reveal gram-positive bacilli with metachromatic (beaded) staining in typical Chinese-character configuration, with club-shaped swelling at one or both ends.
-Material for culture should be obtained from below the membrane, or a portion of membrane itself should be submitted.
+Material for culture should be obtained from below the membrane, or a portion of the membrane itself should be submitted.
 The laboratory should be notified that C. diphtheriae is suspected, so that special culture media (Loeffler or Tindale) can be used.
 In vitro testing for toxin production (modified Elek test) is done to differentiate toxigenic from nontoxigenic strains.
-PCR testing for the diphtheria toxin gene can be done.
+Polymerase chain reaction testing for the diphtheria toxin gene can be done.

 Cutaneous diphtheria should be considered when a patient develops skin lesions during an outbreak of respiratory diphtheria.
 Swab or biopsy specimens should be cultured.
 Patients with cutaneous diphtheria may be coinfected with group A streptococci or Staphylococcus aureus.

 ECG should be done to look for ST-T wave changes, QTc prolongation, and/or 1st-degree heart block related to myocarditis, which often becomes evident as the respiratory symptoms resolve.

-Symptomatic patients with respiratory diphtheria should be hospitalized in an ICU to monitor for respiratory and cardiac complications.
-Isolation with respiratory-droplet and contact precautions is required and must continue until 2 cultures, taken 24 and 48 h after antibiotics are stopped (after at least 14 days of treatment), are negative.
+Symptomatic patients with respiratory diphtheria should be hospitalized in an intensive care unit to monitor for respiratory and cardiac complications.
+Isolation with respiratory-droplet and contact precautions is required and must continue until 2 cultures, taken 24 and 48 hours after antibiotics are stopped (after at least 14 days of treatment), are negative.